|Pilot ? (see below)

 On September 5th, a P-40 piloted by Squadron Leader Wright spotted the aircraft and reported them.
 A Tiger Moth landed on the beach and Group Captain Bill Garing and Flight Lt.
 Lex Winten investigated them.

-In September, the wrecks were salvaged by a party consisting of Major C. H. Belvin, USAAF and Flying Officer N. O. Clappison, RAAF and Sgt Corly, US Army, with LAC Bath, Sgt Kelly and Sgt Gadsby all from the RAAF.
-With the help of ANGAU at Abau, they camped near the aircraft and salvaged the aircraft, disassembling them and removing burnt parts and carrying the wreckage in vine-built crates 3-4 miles down the beach, and then sailing them to Abau.
+In September 1942, the wrecks were salvaged by a party consisting of Major C. H. Belvin, USAAF and Flying Officer N. O. Clappison, RAAF and Sgt Corly, US Army, with LAC Bath, Sgt Kelly and Sgt Gadsby all from the RAAF.
+With the help of ANGAU at Abau Island, they camped near the aircraft and salvaged the aircraft, disassembling them and removing burnt parts and carrying the wreckage in vine-built crates 3-4 miles down the beach, and then transported them to Abau Island.

 The three aircraft were then shipped to Port Moresby and then to Brisbane, and were the subject of an inteligence report about them on October 24, 1942 that recorded data about each.